how-to-firebase/full-stack-firebase/cloud-functions-for-firebase/introduction.md

 You can craft highly scalable job pipelines, complex messaging systems, or simply track and tweak your data as your users make changes to your databases.

 Start out with simple functions.
 Don't get carried away until you're comfortable with the basics.
-Cloud Functions is like swimming in the ocean; wade around in the shallows before heading out to deep water.
+Cloud Functions is an ocean; wade around in the shallows before heading out to deep water.

 And we're still discovering new application architectures that Functions-as-a-service makes possible.
 These are early days for all of us.